mitrav80/chatbot/README.md

 # chatbot
+Python3x
-We are going to build a chatbot using deep learning techniques.
+Chatbot using deep learning techniques.
 The chatbot will be trained on the dataset which contains categories (intents), pattern and responses.
 We use a special recurrent neural network (LSTM) to classify which category the user’s message belongs to and then we will give a random response from the list of responses.
 This chatbot is using NLTK, Keras, Python, etc.

 The dataset we will be using is ‘intents.json’.
 This is a JSON file that contains the patterns we need to find and the responses we want to return to the user.